hackclub/hackclub/workshops/chrome_extension/README.md

   border-radius: 3px;
 }
 ```
 To view our popup, reload the extension and click on the "H" icon in the extensions menu (top right of the browser window).
 You'll see a popup that looks like this:

 ![capture_2][capture_2]

-Because the `#notepad` div element has `conten editable` attribte, you'll be able to type right into the div without any extra `input` elements.
+Because the `#notepad` div element has `contenteditable` attribute, you'll be able to type right into the div without any extra `input` elements.
 Typing on a virtual sticky note is nice, but a sticky note that erases itself every browser session is not very useful.
 We can remedy this by using some useful Chrome APIs.

 ## Adding Functionality
 Most of the powerful Chrome APIs need to be specified in our `manifest.json` before they will be exposed to our code.
-The API that we want is the "storage" api.
+The API that we want is the "storage" API.
 We can use this API to sync data to the users account, which means we can use is to keep all instances of the notebook in sync across devices.
-Before using the "storage" API, we need to enable it in the `manifest`:
+Before using the "storage" API, we need to enable it in the `manifest`, like this:
 ```json
 {
   "name": "Hack Pad",